 Where there is no change of control, in the event of a termination of the executive without "cause" or a resignation by the executive for "good reason," such executive would receive a severance payment.
 The severance payment for Mr. Merrill in this situation would be (1) two times the sum of his then current base salary and target annual incentive bonus for the fiscal year in which the termination occurs, payable in equal installments over twelve months, and (2) a pro rata annual incentive bonus for the fiscal year in which the termination occurs calculated based on actual performance for the year, payable at the same time bonuses are paid to other executives.
 For Messrs.
-Goldberg and Belknap, the severance payment would be (1) one and one-fourth times the sum of the executive's then current base salary and target annual incentive bonus for the fiscal year in which the fiscal year in which termination occurs, payable in equal installments over twelve months, and (2) a pro rata annual incentive bonus for the executive's then current base salary and target annual incentive bonus for the fiscal year in which termination occurs, payable in equal installments over twelve months, and (2) a pro rata annual incentive bonus for the fiscal year in which the termination occurs calculated based on actual performance for the year, payable at the same time bonuses are paid to other executives.
+Goldberg and Belknap, the severance payment would be (1) one and one-fourth times the sum of the executive's then current base salary and target annual incentive bonus for the fiscal year in which termination occurs, payable in equal installments over twelve months, and (2) a pro rata annual incentive bonus for the fiscal year in which termination occurs, payable in equal installments over twelve months, and (2) a pro rata annual incentive bonus for the fiscal year in which termination occurs, payable in equal installments over twelve months, and (2) a pro rata annual incentive bonus for the fiscal year in which the termination occurs calculated based on actual performance for the year, payable at the same time bonuses are paid to other executives.
 No severance will be payable in the event the executive is terminated for "cause" or the executive resigns without "good reason."